amazon-ion/ion-docs/index.md

 The Ion specification provides a formal mechanism for applications to annotate any Ion value without the need to enclose the value in a container.
-These *annotation*s are not interpreted by Ion readers and may be used, for example, to add type information to a `struct`, time units to an integer or decimal value, or a description of the contents of a blob value.
+These *annotations* are not interpreted by Ion readers and may be used, for example, to add type information to a `struct`, time units to an integer or decimal value, or a description of the contents of a blob value.